Bryan De La Cruz Preview, Player Props: Marlins vs. Dodgers

-The Miami Marlins, including Bryan De La Cruz and his .525 slugging percentage over his past 10 games, battle starting pitcher Lance Lynn and the Los Angeles Dodgers at LoanDepot park, Wednesday at 6:40 PM ET.
+Bryan De La Cruz -- batting .268 with two doubles, two home runs, two walks and eight RBI in his past 10 games -- will be in action for the Miami Marlins versus the Los Angeles Dodgers, with Ryan Pepiot on the hill, on September 7 at 6:40 PM ET.

-He notched a home run while going 1-for-4 in his most recent game against the Dodgers.
+He had a hitless showing in his most recent game (0-for-4) against the Dodgers.

 Bryan De La Cruz Game Info & Props vs. the Dodgers